 We recognise the amendment made to allow capital grants to be held on the balance sheet and released to the income and expenditure account over the life of the assets as an improvement from the original proposal as we consider this better recognises the substance of the grant arrangement.
 It would be useful if the Board could make clear in its proposals whether the treatment proposed for capital grant is intended to be retrospectively applied.
-Our view would be that preparers should be allowed the option to apply this treatment prospectively only, to avoid potential difficulties complying with loan covenants.
+Our view would be that preparers should be allowed the option to apply this treatment prospectively only.